-I transferred to a Bachelor of Arts in Communications (Journalism) at UTS, but Term 1 wasn’t beginning for a while, so I started temping as a receptionist.
+I was enrolled in a Bachelor of Arts in Communications (Journalism) at UTS but since term wasn’t beginning for a while, I started temping as a receptionist.
 The first place I temped at just happened to be at Text Pacific, a magazine publishing company (a custom magazine company, meaning they created magazines on behalf of companies).

 When one of the permanent receptionists there left, they hired me.
 I’d landed in the thick of magazine publishing, even before my degree began.
 Here’s my advice about how to get a job in media.

 Tip one: Getting a ‘foot in the door’ really is the most important first step in a competitive industry.

 On reception, you meet everyone in the company, so I let editors know I was keen for any work experience they could throw my way.
 They were all crazy busy, so they gave me actual writing tasks, and I became a published writer.